We encourage and are here to assist as many residents who are eligible to apply for citizenship.

 CARECEN’s citizenship services include free legal assistance, citizenship classes, and community workshops.
 To get a free phone consultation contact our citizenship hotline at 213-814-5248.
 Please leave a voice message, if no one answers.

 CARECEN does not charge for consultations, citizenship application preparation, or classes.
 Take advantage today and protect yourself through citizenship.
-CARECEN's citizenship legal services are FREE of charge!
+CARECEN's citizenship legal services are FREE of charge to qualifying applicants!

 - Eligibility Consultations